llsoftsec/llsoftsecbook/book.md

 Of course, as with all predictions, the CPU gets the prediction wrong from time to time.
 In that case, all changes to the system state that affect the correct execution of the program need to be undone.
-For example, in the above example if the branch should have been taken, but the CPU predicted it would not be taken, the `neg` instruction would be executed incorrectly and change the value in register `x0`.
+In the above example, if the branch should have been taken, but the CPU predicted it to not be taken, the `neg` instruction is executed incorrectly and changes the value in register `x0`.
 After discovering the branch was mis-predicted, the CPU would have to restore the correct, non-negated, value in register `x0`.

 Any instructions that are executed under so-called *mis-speculation*\index{mis-speculation}, are called *transient instructions*\index{transient instructions}.

-Note that the paragraph above says "*the system state that affects the correct execution of the program, needs to be undone*".
+The paragraph above says "*the system state that affects the correct execution of the program, needs to be undone*".
 There is a lot of system state that does not affect the correct execution of a program.
 And the changes to such system state by transient instructions is often not undone.

 For example, a transient load instruction can fetch a value into the cache that was not there before.
-By bringing that value in the cache, it could also have evicted another value from the cache.
-Whether a value is present in the cache or not does not influence the correct execution of a program; it merely influences its execution speed.
+By bringing that value in the cache, it could have evicted another value from the cache.
+Whether a value is present in the cache does not influence the correct execution of a program; it merely influences its execution speed.
 Therefore, the effect of transient execution on the content of the cache is typically not undone when detecting mis-speculation.

 Sometimes, it is said that the *architectural effects*\index{architectural effects} of transient instructions need to be undone, but the *micro-architectural effects*\index{micro-architectural effects} do not need to be undone.

+The above explanation describes architectural effects as changes in system state that need to be undone after detecting mis-speculation.
+In reality, most systems will implement techniques such that it keeps all state changes in micro-architectural buffers until it is clear that all predictions made to execute that instruction were correct.
+At that point the micro-architectural state is *committed* to become architectural state.
+In that way, mis-predictions naturally do not affect architectural state. \todo{Could we find a good reference that explains micro-architectural versus architectural state in more detail?
+Is "Computer Architecture: A Quantitative Approach" the best reference available?}

 *Transient execution attacks*\index{transient execution attacks} are a category of side-channel attacks that use the micro-architectural side-effects of transient execution as a side channel.

 \missingcontent{Write section on transient execution attacks}